 NASA and the National Science Foundation have established the NASA-NSF Exoplanet Observational Research (NN-Explore) partnership to support community exoplanet research.
 The NN-Explore program was created in response to the community need for observational resources for exoplanet discovery and characterization.
 There are multiple resources available to the community through this partnership; more information on how to apply for time through the NN-Explore Program can be found at the NOIRLab Call for Proposals

 The cornerstone of the NN-Explore Program is the NASA partnership on the WIYN telescope located at Kitt Peak Observatory.
 The premiere instrument on the telescope is the high precision radial velocity machine NEID which is a high resolution spectrometer capable of radial velocity precisions of 30 cm/s.
+The NEID Data Archive is operated by NExScI.
 Also available on WIYN is the high spatial resolution optical speckle imager NN-Explore Exoplanet Stellar Speckle Imager (NESSI).
 Other instruments available to the community include WHIRC, Hydra, and ODI.

 CHIRON on the SMARTS 1.5m telescope located at the Cerro-Tololo Observatory is a fiber-fed high resolution spectrometer capable of radial velocity precisions of a few meters per second.
 Through the NOIRLab partnership in the SMARTS consortium, NASA has made available time for exoplanet confirmation and characterization - especially for TESS planetary candidates.